skip to main content

 July Diversity Holidays

-July is Disability Pride Month - celebrates the diversity of the disability community and recognizes the accomplishments of people with disabilities.
+July is Disability Pride Month, celebrating the diversity of the disability community and recognizing the accomplishments of people with disabilities.
 During this month we raise awareness of the challenges that people with disabilities face and to advocate for equal rights and opportunities.

 JULY 1